constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/introduction.md

 The data publisher can also publish its data in a fragmented manner, which can be beneficial for query execution time, as demonstrated by [Triple Pattern Fragments](cite:cites Verborgh2016TriplePF).
-The fragmentation also helps the users by giving them the possibility to fetch only the relevant data subsets [](cite:cites ColpaertMaterializedTREE).
+Furthermore, the fragmentation helps the users by giving them the possibility to fetch only the relevant data subsets [](cite:cites ColpaertMaterializedTREE).

-{:.comment data-author="RE"}
-Furthermore, fragmentation helps the user ...

-It also helps client-side applications to enable functionalities by having the data pre-processed and stored into fragments, so that the client has to perform less effort during [auto-completion](https://tree.linkeddatafragments.org/demo/autocompletion/) and client-side route planning [](cite:cites Delva2020), for example.

-{:.comment data-author="RE"}
 Additionally, by storing pre-processed data into fragments, client-side applications can reduce computational load during resource intensive tasks like [auto-completion](https://tree.linkeddatafragments.org/demo/autocompletion/) and client-side route planning [](cite:cites Delva2020).
 The disadvantage of fragmenting such datasets is that there are multiple data sources that the user has to query to find the information needed, which means more HTTP lookups, hence a potential higher client side query execution time.